WestleyK/drive-mounting-script/README.md

 `$ git clone https://github.com/WestleyK/drive-mounting-script.git` <br>
 Then you can put the `mount-driver-vX.X.sh` wherever you want, best in your home directory.

-Then you can run it!
+Then you can run it! <br>
 `$ ./mount-driver-vX.X.sh` <br>
 Then select the number that corresponds with the drive you want to mount/unmount,

-for example, you want to mount the first option, so type `1`
+For example, you want to mount the first option, so type `1`
 ```
 $ ./mount-driver-vX.X.sh